Commonwealth Fusion Systems logo

 Magnetic Field12.2 T on-axis / just above 20 T on coil

 CFS' first planned grid-scale commercial fusion power plant, designed to deliver about 400 MW of clean electricity using the HTS magnet and tokamak stack proven through SPARC.
+The project is officially named the Fall Line Fusion Power Station and is planned for a 100-acre site at the James River Industrial Center in Chesterfield County, Virginia.

 Target Output~400 MW

-Anchor OfftakeGoogle 200 MW PPA
+Anchor OfftakesGoogle 200 MW PPA + Eni $1B+ offtake

 What's Next

-Complete SPARC assembly
+Complete SPARC assembly and commissioning

 2026–2027

-SPARC first plasma
+SPARC first plasma and net energy (Q>1)

 2027